 “The more the microbiome shifted, the more messmate an animal was willing to eat,” says Blyton.

-While Bingara Liz survived, many koalas don’t.
-The researchers say their work could lead to a koala-specific probiotic pill to help maintain the delicate balance of intestinal flora during and after a course of antibiotics.
+While Bingara Liz survived her experience on antibiotics, many koalas don’t.
+The researchers hope their work could ultimately lead to a koala-specific treatment, practical for regular use, that could help maintain the delicate balance of intestinal flora during and after a course of antibiotics.

 Ben Moore is an ecologist broadly interested in plant-animal interactions, chemical ecology and the causes and consequences of variation in plant chemistry.
 He is particularly interested in the chemical, nutritional and physiological ecology of Australian marsupials, like the koala, that feed on Eucalyptus.
 What adaptations and strategies have these animals adopted that allow them to survive on this challenging diet?
 How is climate and landscape change altering the ecology of these interactions?
 And how does the quality of Eucalyptus as food for herbivores vary across the landscape and through time?